a-paulson/BounceBack/README.md

           Make sure to show a user that they are logged in and their credentials in upper left corner of the screen.

           Persistent Login

+          Style Everything

+          This weekend pay Technical debt on front end auth local storage
+            better mixin
+            fix the errors loggin in and out from child components Figure out the default conversation UX

+          Also pay technical debt on Conversation creation and editing Create conversations
+            Edit conversations
+            Delete conversations
+            Add users
+            Subscribe and unsubscribe
+            Search for users and conversations
+              Fuzzy search?
           -->